DMT Abuse & Addiction

 Some of the mental side effects can last for days or weeks after a person takes DMT.

-People frequently wonder is DMT addictive, and it’s somewhat of a gray area when it comes to answering this question.
+People frequently wonder if DMT is addictive, and it’s somewhat of a gray area when it comes to answering this question.

 DMT is a psychedelic substance that’s in the same class as drugs like peyote and LSD, and it impacts the brain areas that use serotonin, which is a neurotransmitter.
 While some people might want to argue DMT isn’t addictive, because of the fact that it changes the way neurotransmitters in your brain behave, and the way signals are sent to one another, it can lead to a psychological addiction or dependence over time.

-An addiction or dependence to DMT is different however from addiction to other drugs, because it doesn’t lead to withdrawal symptoms if you stop taking it.
+Addiction or dependence to DMT is different however from addiction to other drugs, because it doesn’t lead to withdrawal symptoms if you stop taking it.
 However, DMT abuse is a real problem.

 Some of the signs you have a problem with DMT include being obsessed with it and thinking about it often, trying to control your use of the drug and being unsuccessful, developing a tolerance to it, or continuing to use DMT even when it interferes with other areas of your life.
 Another sign of a problem with DMT occurs when someone participates in risky or dangerous behaviors or activities when they’re using it.